Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 #### Type 3 VIN

-Sent in response to IOX Request(0x25) message with Type Request VIN (0x04).
+Sent in response to an IOX Request(0x25) message with Type Request VIN (0x04).

 | Bytes | GO Device Data |
 | --- | --- |